 We connect the UK Group by providing tailored tax advice, guidance and support to the UK businesses whilst seeking to foster a close, open and constructive relationship with HMRC.

 The UK Group has an open and professional business relationship with HMRC.
 Regular meetings and telephone calls are held to discuss issues in real time and to attempt to resolve disagreements or areas of dispute without the need to refer to the Courts (although such referral remains a course of action to both sides).

 The annual business risk review meeting is usually attended by senior tax colleagues from the Group's head office in Germany as well as by senior figures within HMRC who we appreciate wanting to gain a better understanding of our business operations.
 More frequent meetings and telephone calls take place throughout the year as required.

-The size of the UK Group and the wider group structure means that the UK Group is not seen as "low risk" by HMRC.
-However, whilst we accept this will always be the case, we continue to work with HMRC to ensure we are as close to "low-risk" as possible.
+The size of the UK Group and the wider group structure means that the UK Group is unlikely to be seen as "low risk" by HMRC.
+However, we continue to work with HMRC to ensure we are as close to "low-risk" as possible.

 Tax Risk Management